 * * * * * *

-1.2.1.3 A Pseudo-Tie Generating Unit shall operate under the terms of the CAISO Tariff applicable to the Generating Units of Participating Generators in the CAISO Balancing Authority Area except as expressly provided, including requirements to promptly follow CAISO Dispatch Instructions, Exceptional Dispatch Instructions, operating orders as defined in Section 37.2.1.1 of the CAISO Tariff, and other instructions, without limitation, pursuant to Sections 7.6 and 7.7 of the CAISO Tariff and any CAISO Operating Procedure established specifically for the Pseudo-Tie, including in the event of an overload condition at the associated pre-determined CAISO Intertie.
+1.2.1.3 A Pseudo-Tie Generating Unit shall operate under the terms of the CAISO Tariff applicable to the Generating Units of Participating Generators in the CAISO Balancing Authority Area except as expressly provided, including requirements to promptly follow CAISO Dispatch Instructions, Exceptional Dispatch Instructions, Operating Instructions as defined in the CAISO Tariff, and other instructions, without limitation, pursuant to Sections 7.6 and 7.7 of the CAISO Tariff and any CAISO Operating Procedure established specifically for the Pseudo-Tie, including in the event of an overload condition at the associated pre-determined CAISO Intertie.

 * * * * * *

-1.2.2.3 If there is no Scheduled Generation in the DAM or Real-Time markets, a Pseudo-Tie Generating Unit shall not generate except when issued an Exceptional Dispatch or operating order as defined in Section 37.2.1.1 of the CAISO Tariff from the CAISO.
+1.2.2.3 If there is no Scheduled Generation in the DAM or Real-Time markets, a Pseudo-Tie Generating Unit shall not generate except when issued an Exceptional Dispatch or Operating Instruction as defined in the CAISO Tariff from the CAISO.

 * * * * * *

-2.2.1.10 The output of a Pseudo-Tie generating unit may be subject to real-time curtailments and operating instructions as defined in Section 37.2.1.1 of the CAISO Tariff as directed by the CAISO in accordance with Good Utility Practices.
+2.2.1.10 The output of a Pseudo-Tie generating unit may be subject to real-time curtailments and Operating Instructions as defined in the CAISO Tariff as directed by the CAISO in accordance with Good Utility Practices.

 * * * * * *